CyberShadow/aconfmgr/README.md

 ignore_packages+=(linux-git)
 ```

 `aconf-save` will not update the configuration based on ignored packages' presence or absence, and `aconf-apply` will not install or uninstall them.
 The packages should also not be present in the configuration's package list, of course.
-To ignore foreign packages, add their names to the `ignore_foreign_packages` array.
+To ignore a foreign package (e.g. a non-AUR foreign package), add its name to the `ignore_foreign_packages` array.